Standalone Ind AS Financial Statements for the year ended 31st March 2021

 We have audited the accompanying financial statements of GCM COMMODITY &DERIVATIVES LIMITED (CIN L74999WB2005PLC102819) (the Company) which comprisethe Balance Sheet as at March 31 2021 the Statement of Profit and Loss (including OtherComprehensive Income) Statement of Changes in Equity and Statement of Cash Flows ended onthat date and a summary of significant accounting policies and other explanatoryinformation (hereinafter referred to as the financial statements).
-In ouropinion and to the best of our information and according to the explanations given to usthe aforesaid financial statements give the information required by the Companies Act2013 (the Act) in the manner so required and give a true and fair view inconformity with the Indian Accounting Standards prescribed under section 133 of the Actread with the Companies (Indian Accounting Standards) Rules 2015 as amended (IndAS) and other accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2019 the profit and total comprehensive profitchanges in equity and its cash flows for the year ended on that date.
+In ouropinion and to the best of our information and according to the explanations given to usthe aforesaid financial statements give the information required by the Companies Act2013 (the Act) in the manner so required and give a true and fair view inconformity with the Indian Accounting Standards prescribed under section 133 of the Actread with the Companies (Indian Accounting Standards) Rules 2015 as amended (IndAS) and other accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2021 the profit and total comprehensive profitchanges in equity and its cash flows for the year ended on that date.

-Basis for Opinion
+Basis for opinion

-We conducted our audit in accordance with the Standards onAuditing (SAs) specified under section 143(10) of the Companies Act 2013.
+We conducted our audit of the financial statements in accordance with the Standards onAuditing (SAs) specified under section 143(10) of the Companies Act 2013.
 Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements section of our report.
 We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India together with the ethical requirements that are relevantto our audit of the financial statements under the provisions of the Companies Act 2013and the Rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
 We believe that the auditevidence we have obtained is sufficient and appropriate to provide a basis for ouropinion.

 Key Audit Matters